Car Catches Fires In Rochester Driveway - NewsBreak

 Car Catches Fires In Rochester Driveway

 Rochester, MN (KROC AM News) - Rochester fire crews were called out Wednesday to check a report of a car fire in a residential driveway.
-It...kfilradio.com
+It...quickcountry.com

 Rochester, MN (KROC AM News) - Rochester fire crews were called out Wednesday to check a report of a car fire in a residential driveway.
-It...kfilradio.com
+It...quickcountry.com

 Comments / 0